African Genomics Program

 • Expanding data access in Africa by supporting African institutions to host genomic data, and ensuring it is open and accessible to African and other researchers and institutions.

-• Accelerating research by working with partners in the sequencing of >50,000 genomes from diverse African samples, leading and participating in genomics consortiums, and ensuring availability to researchers in Africa.
+• Accelerating research by working with partners in the sequencing of >50,000 genomes from African samples, leading and participating in genomics consortiums, and ensuring availability to researchers in Africa.

 • Building capacity by growing talent, research infrastructure and scientific networks on the continent.